pangenome/chromosome_communities/workflows/1_Community.md

 done
 ```

-To evaluate chromosome communities, we build an "alignment graph" from our mappings using `paf2net` scripts delivered in
+To evaluate chromosome communities, we build a mapping graph from our mappings using the `paf2net` script delivered in
 `pggb` repository.
 In this graph, nodes are contigs and edges are mappings between them.

 ```shell